-Nicola Stevens has joined Hoople as a Trainer in our Mandatory team.
-She will be working on a wide range of Hoople’s training programmes, including first aid, moving and handling, food hygiene, fire warden training, epilepsy and autism awareness.
-She will also be delivering conflict resolution, de-escalation and safeguarding workshops.
+Nicola works on a wide range of Hoople’s training programmes, including first aid, moving and handling, food hygiene, fire warden training, epilepsy and autism awareness.
+She also delivers conflict resolution, de-escalation and safeguarding workshops.

 Nicola has a degree in Counselling and Psychotherapy from Newport, the University of South Wales, and before joining Hoople worked for nearly 15 years in a Herefordshire high school in a pastoral role that also included small group teaching.
 Immediately prior to joining Hoople, Nicola worked within a local care organisation helping to support individuals to maintain their independence.
 In her spare time, Nicola volunteers for the Girl Guides, where she has delivered a range of first aid training programmes.

 Nicola is looking forward to working with clients from all backgrounds and organisations and aims to deliver training that is not only fit for purpose but also fun, exciting and engaging.